 - Foster puppies need a home because they are too young to be adopted and need a safe home to stay in until they are old enough to be adopted.

-- A dog is recovering from surgery, illness or injury.
+- A dog is recovering from surgery, illness, or injury.
 Malnourished pups may also need extra meals and special food to help them get back to a healthy weight.

+Wondering how to foster dogs?
 To participate in pet foster programs, speak to a local shelter or rescue group about how you can foster a dog.
 (You can also visit PetFinder.com.)
 You’ll most likely need to fill out an application, and after approval, the shelter or group will help you find the right dog for your household.

-What’s it Like to Foster a Dog?
+What’s It Like To Foster A Dog?

+How do you foster a dog in real life?
 Dog and puppy fostering can be emotionally challenging but also rewarding.
 Watch the short video below to see some of the struggles and many of the joys of fostering a dog.

+What does fostering a dog mean?
 You will be an essential factor in helping the dog find its forever home.
 Once you find a location to foster pets through, you’ll want to get some questions answered.

 - Who pays the vet bills?

-- Who pays for the dog’s food, microchip, leash, crate and other necessary gear?
+- Who pays for the dog’s food, microchip, leash, crate, and other necessary gear?